Feqzz/tmux-weather-info-yr/README.md

 # tmux-weather-info-yr
-Displays the current temperature and weather based on your current location.
+Displays the current temperature and weather based on your location.
 The weather data is provided by the Norwegian Meteorological Institute.
 ![](https://feqzz.no/img/tmux-weather-info-yr.png)

 ## Installation